NikitaS4/JIT_trees/README.md

 jupyter notebook
 ```

 And open `TestOnRealData.ipynb` notebook in the Jupyter Notebook.
 Datasets used in the notebook requires *scikit-learn* library to be installed.
 There's also an extra dataset Superconductivity that can be downloaded from [here](https://archive.ics.uci.edu/ml/datasets/Superconductivty+Data).
+Dataset Wine quality can be downloaded from [Kaggle](https://www.kaggle.com/kashnitsky/mlcourse?select=winequality-white.csv).

 # Improvements